dotnet/csharplang/proposals/csharp-7.2/span-safety.md

 ```

 Such a constructor makes `Span<T>` which are used as fields indistinguishable from a `ref` field.
 The safety rules described in this document
-depend on `ref` fields not being a valid construct in C#, or .NET.
+depend on `ref` fields not being a valid construct in C# or .NET.

 #### `default` expressions